himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 9. Configure the Multi-factor authentication (MFA) for the user.

-   > For more information about MFA, refer to [Multi-Factor Authentication (MFA) in Central](https://github.com/himanibirhade/Central-User-Management/blob/46ba08da270b6598bc6058928af8acf0aacdd16b/mfa_in_central.md).
+   > For more information about MFA, refer [Multi-Factor Authentication (MFA) in Central](https://github.com/himanibirhade/Central-User-Management/blob/46ba08da270b6598bc6058928af8acf0aacdd16b/mfa_in_central.md).

 10. Click `Next`.